Learn to Cook Using Assistive Technology Devices and Techniques

 • Bureau of Community Care and Blind Services (BCCBS)

-• Home Services Program (HSP) including customers working with managed care organizations (MCO)
+• Home Services Program (HSP)

 • Are at least 14 years old